GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/README.md

     * npm
 5. Configure and obtain Client App credentials from the Identity Provider.
 These usually are client identifier and secret / password credential pairs.

 6. Obtain a JWT access token from the Identity Provider.
-The grant type and method to obain the access token is specific to each IdP.
+The grant type and method to obtain the access token is specific to each IdP.
 However, it is common for Identity Providers to support the client_credentials grant type to issue access tokens to authorized applications.

 # (QuickStart) Setup using CloudShell